Anurag-Basuri/LeetSolution/Binary_Trees/description.md

 Representation of Binary Tree
 Each node in a Binary Tree has three parts:

-Data
+Data,
-Pointer to the left child
+Pointer to the left child,
 Pointer to the right child